wp-plugins/ultimate-metabox-tabs/readme.txt

 Q. How do I make the content only available on a certain tab?

 A. Type "+the_content" without the quotations.
 This is a special custom function.
+You can now also use the select box to just select it.

 Q. Custom Functions?
 What if I want to write my own?

-A. umt_custom_inactive-{slug} and umt_custom_active-{slug} hooks.
-I recommend you check out the ultimate-metabox-tabs.php file to see how I do it for "the_content".
-Just keep in mind the "+" represents a function, not a div.
+A. Check out umt_add_custom_command() in api.php (root folder of the plugin)

 Q. I want to write a custom metabox tab settings page.
 How?